meteor-activeroute/legacy/README.md

 ### Notes

-* This version should be backwards-compatible with `zimme:iron-router-active@1.0.4`
+* This version SHOULD be backwards-compatible with `zimme:iron-router-active@1.0.4`
 * `ActiveRoute.config` is an alias for `ActiveRoute.configure`.
 * `className` is an alias for `class` in the template helpers.